MichelleCorrigan/lets-play/README.md

 ## Deployment

 - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-  - In GitHub, select the "lets-play" repository
+  - Open the repository on GitHub
   - Navigate to the Settings tab
   - Select the Pages tab on left-hand side
   - From the source section drop-down menu, select the Main Branch, and save